Buyer's FAQ

 • How are bug fixes provided?

-We do not have a fixed bug-fix update schedule.
-Exact frequency depends largely on the number and severity of bugs which have accumulated.
-Several bug fix updates are usually uploaded to our web site between new releases.
-Bug fixing for a particular version number stops when a new release becomes available.
-Bug fix updates for earlier versions normally remain available on our web site for several years.
+We do not have a fixed update schedule.
+Frequency depends largely on the number and severity of fixes which have accumulated.
+Several updates are usually uploaded to our web site between new releases.
+Updates for a particular version number stop when the next new release becomes available.
+Updates for earlier versions normally remain available on our web site for several years.

-For versions prior to 10.0, updates are available from the Updates page on this web site.
-From version 10.0 onwards, updates are provided via whole product downloads, from the page specified in your licence email.
+Updates for old versions, prior to 10.0 are available from the Updates page on this site.
+From v10.0 onwards, updates are provided via whole product downloads, from the page specified in your licence email.

 Back to top